-H. GSD's existing calculation and assessment of Intraday Supplemental Fund Deposit amounts determined based on GSD's observations of a Netting Member's simulated VaR Charge
+H. GSD's existing calculation and assessment of Intraday Supplemental Fund Deposit amounts

-Separate and apart from the AM RFD and the PM RFD, the GSD Rules give FICC the existing authority to collect Intraday Supplemental Fund Deposits from Netting Members.
-Through this filing, FICC is providing transparency with respect to GSD's existing calculation of Intraday Supplemental Fund Deposit amounts.
+Separate and apart from the AM RFD and the PM RFD, the GSD Rules give FICC the existing authority to collect Intraday Supplemental Fund Deposits from Netting Members.62 Through this filing, FICC is providing transparency with respect to GSD's existing calculation of Intraday Supplemental Fund Deposit amounts.